 What Palliative Care Involves

-Because palliative care is specific to the individual and the existing treatment regimen, it may take a variety of different forms.
-In most cases, palliative care involves pain medication management, in which the palliative care doctor adjusts medicine dosage to minimize suffering during treatment or recovery.
-Palliative care might also include emotional or spiritual support in the form of a counselor or religious clergy member who listens to the patient’s concerns and offers feedback or advice as requested.
 Social workers or volunteers involved in palliative care might help you complete tasks such as scheduling appointments, running errands or arranging transportation to your doctor’s office.
 Home assistants involved in palliative care might help relieve the burden of caregivers and assist with everyday chores, such as cooking and cleaning.
-Your palliative care team can also provide information to family members about your treatment and care decisions.
+Palliative care teams can also provide information to family members about your treatment and care decisions.

 Choosing Palliative Care

 Choosing palliative care isn’t an all-or-nothing decision.
-The personalized nature of this type of care means that you can opt to get help with specific aspects of your condition or get all-encompassing assistance with daily living tasks during your recovery.
+The personalized nature of this type of advance care planning means that you can opt to get help with specific aspects of your condition or get all-encompassing assistance with daily living tasks during your recovery.

 If you opt for palliative care, you don’t need to give up fighting your illness or pursuing treatment options.
 This type of care works in conjunction with other care, and your palliative care doctor can coordinate with the medical team providing treatment to ensure you have all the support you need.

-While receiving palliative care alongside traditional medical treatments, a patient can set specific goals, values and long-term priorities about their care.
+While receiving palliative services alongside traditional medical treatments, a patient can set specific goals, values and long-term priorities for their care.
 For some patients, this might include developing a plan to transition into hospice care after trying treatment for a specific period of time.
 For others, it might mean seeking out alternative treatment options, continuing with treatment to prolong life indefinitely or participating in clinical trials.
 Your palliative care team can help you take the path you prefer by assisting with arrangements to extend or end specific treatments.